davidbfrogman/leblum.api.vendor.alpha/README.md

 load testing with artillery use the artillery.yml file.
 This won't work without authentication
 ```
+    artillery run artillery.yml

+    // These ones won't actually work unless you pass in the auth token, but they're good to see how the config on command line works.
     artillery quick --duration 60 --rate 100 -n 20 http://localhost:8080/api/users

     artillery quick --duration 60 --rate 100 -n 20 https://leblum-vendor-api-alpha.herokuapp.com/api/users